wdi-sf-jan/notes/command_line/README.md

 __manual__, will give a (hopefully) detailed explanation of that command.
 Sometimes that explanation will be too detailed for you.
-When you get lost in a man page and you want to understand it, start again from the beginning of of the __man page__ and keep repeating.
+When you get lost in a man page and you want to understand it, start again from the beginning of the man page and keep repeating.
 Hopefully you will get further into the page each time you read it.

 Many advanced commands also accept the --help option, but not all, but